valeriybercha/gists/programming/python/flask-sqlalchemy.md

-# Create and test SQLite project database with SQLAlchemy
+# Create and test Flask SQLite project database with SQLAlchemy

 ### Pre-requisites:
 - Flask application 'app.py' should be already created.